Master of Arts in Guidance and Counselling

-- A recognised Bachelor's degree or the equivalent.
+- A recognised Bachelor's degree or its equivalent.

-Preference will be given to applicants who are teachers, social workers, counsellors or human resources management personnel and who are involved in guidance work or working in relevant areas.
+Preference will be given to applicants who are teachers, social workers, counsellors or human resources management personnel and who are involved in guidance work or related areas.

 If you are not a native speaker of English, and your Bachelor's degree or equivalent qualification is awarded by institutions where the medium of instruction is not English, you are expected to fulfil the University’s minimum English language requirement for admission purpose.
 Please refer to the "Admission Requirements" section for details.

 - Is housed in the Professional Practice and Assessment Centre (the Centre) in our University and cases are recruited through the Counseling Net affiliated with the Centre;

 - Provides intensive training on establishing professional helping relationship with clients through offering individual and case counseling;